neelakantan-ca/CSD101-Project/README.md

 This project is to be submitted as Project Work for the CSD101 Course at [Shiv Nadar University](https://snu.edu.in/home/).

+All project code & revisions can be found on [Github](https://github.com/neelakantan-ca/CSD101-Project).

 # 🚀 Project Statement

 To use skills learned in the CSD101 Course and apply them to build a working application.